Future Grinding Technologies

 In addition to the ECRA database, a flow-sheet simulation is also being developed in this project which will enable the user to predict particle size distributions and the corresponding energy consumption of grinding circuits.
 This work is being carried out by the University of Braunschweig at the Institute of Particle Technology, where ECRA has established an academic Chair entitled ”Future Grinding Technology in the Cement Industry and Related Industries” under the leadership of Professor Arno Kwade.

 The tool, which is in the final stages of development, can simulate grinding circuits with different mills and classifiers.
-Currently, classic ball mills, high-pressure grinding rolls and dry-stirred media mills as well as classifiers are have been integrated.
-The goal at the end of the development is to have an easy to use tool with which it is possible to make predictions for grinding circuits.
+Currently, classic ball mills, high-pressure grinding rolls and dry-stirred media mills as well as classifiers have been integrated.
+The goal at the end of the development is to have an easy-to-use tool with which it is possible to make predictions for grinding circuits.